JamesHuang0/README-Maker/Develop/README.md

   asd

   ## License
-  MIT
+  MIT,Mozilla Public License,Apache,GNU GPLv3,None

   ## Questions
-  You can find my GitHub profile at www.github.com/mrxanthic If you have any additional questions, you can reach me at mrxa@g.com
+  You can find my GitHub profile at www.github.com/mrxant If you have any additional questions, you can reach me at asdasd.com